Diabetes Diet Logo

 • Dairy fats: Butter, cream, full-fat cheeses

-• Egg yolks; there's not much fat in the whites.
+• Egg yolks; there's no fat in the whites.
 (Egg whites are used in the building trade in Poland!)

 • Coconut and palm oils